Thermodynamics of Einstein-Gauss-Bonnet Black Holes under the Generalized Uncertainty Principle: Introduction

 The need to go beyond the standard uncertainty principle arises naturally when gravity is incorporated into quantum theory.
 One of the most compelling consequences of this merger is the appearance of a fundamental minimal length scale, i.e., an observer-independent limit to how precisely spacetime distances can be resolved \cite{Kempf:1994su,Garay:1994en,Amelino-Camelia:2000cpa}.
 This notion of a minimal length is not speculative; it emerges in various well-established frameworks, including string theory \cite{AMATI198941}, non-commutative geometry \cite{Girelli:2004md}, and thought experiments involving micro-black holes at the Planck scale of spacetime \cite{Scardigli:1999jh}.
 The minimal length is typically expected to be of the order of the Planck length, suggesting a fundamental scale where classical concepts of spacetime break down.
 To consistently account for this minimal length within quantum mechanics, one is led to modify the Heisenberg uncertainty principle, resulting in what is known as the Generalized Uncertainty Principle (GUP) \cite{Adler:2001vs}.
 The corresponding mathematical expression reads,

 \beq \delta x \delta p \geq \frac{\hbar}{2}\Bigg\{1+\frac{\beta^2 l_P^2}{\hbar^2}(\delta p)^2\Bigg\}, \eeq

 where $l_P$ is the Planck length and $\beta$ is a dimensionless constant.
-The introduction of GUP has profound implications for black hole thermodynamics, where it modifies the semiclassical relations such as the entropy-area law \cite{PhysRevD.70.124021} and leads to striking predictions like the existence of black hole remnants, i.e., stable, Planck-scale objects that could represent the final stage of black hole evaporation.
-Such features are also observed in alternative approaches, including Modified Dispersion Relations (MDR) \cite{Amelino-Camelia:2005zpp} and Doubly Special Relativity (DSR) \cite{Ali:2009zq}, pointing to a converging picture that suggests GUP may capture essential features of a quantum theory of gravity \cite{Nozari:2006ka, Nouicer:2007jg, Bina:2010ir, Banerjee:2010sd}.\\
+The derivation of the GUP-modified Hawking temperature relies on identifying the black hole's horizon radius with the position uncertainty and the energy of the emitted particle with the momentum uncertainty.
+Applying the generalized uncertainty principle to these uncertainties yields the modified temperature.
+This heuristic approach, while simplified, effectively captures the leading-order quantum gravity corrections and is widely used in the literature.
+For instance, the introduction of GUP has profound implications for black hole thermodynamics, where it modifies the semiclassical relations such as the entropy-area law \cite{PhysRevD.70.124021} and leads to striking predictions like the existence of black hole remnants, i.e., stable, Planck-scale objects that could represent the final stage of black hole evaporation.
+Such features are also observed in alternative approaches, including Modified Dispersion Relations (MDR) \cite{Amelino-Camelia:2005zpp} and Doubly Special Relativity (DSR) \cite{Ali:2009zq}, pointing to a converging picture that suggests GUP may capture essential features of a quantum theory of gravity \cite{Nozari:2006ka, Nouicer:2007jg, Bina:2010ir, Banerjee:2010sd,Battista:2023iyu, Gialamas:2024ivq}.\\